namor5772/Coding/README.md

 Developer=>Run as Administrator
 ![alt text](image-2.png)

-code=>Enter opens VS Code and the open this workspace
+code=>Enter opens VS Code and then open this workspace.
+THis is linked to the namor5772/Coding GitHub repositrory
 ![alt text](image-5.png)

 ![alt text](image-3.png)